Edited by Pam Weintraub

 Rapp kept taking photographs until Potter and Hunt passed through the notch and out of sight.
 She thought she heard something, a couple of thumps, but she told herself it was probably just the chutes opening.
 She waited for the text message that would let her know the pair had landed safely.
 Nothing came.
 Her phone was silent.
 Park rangers recovered the bodies the next morning.

 Reprinted from ‘Utopia is Creepy: And Other Provocations’ by Nicholas Carr.
 Copyright © 2016 by Nicholas Carr.
-With permission of the publisher, W W Norton & Company, Inc. All rights reserved.Make a donation
+With permission of the publisher, W W Norton & Company, Inc. All rights reserved.Support Aeon: make a one-off donation